Leaf-Agriculture/docs/docs/operations_sample_output.md

 #### Field Operations Images V2
 [This endpoint][2] version produces images based on the [filteredGeoJSON][1], therefore it will be active whenever the data filter option is active.

 The new images have considerable improvements over the previous one.
-They are generated with a standard fixed color ramp and the data is automatically distributed into 7 classes using **quatile** classification.
+They are generated with a standard fixed color ramp and the data is automatically distributed into 7 classes using **quantile** classification.

 Note that the return is different from the previous version, with the option of extent and legend available.